"Choppy Japanese": dramatic journalistic prose

 'This is dangerous left as it is.
-So take a risk.
+So (I'll) take a risk.
 It was a counterattack staking everything'

 '"Zhou Yongkang tried counterattacking with various methods.
 The first target was Wen Jiabao.
 The people around Zhou Yongkang used various methods to circulate negative information in China and overseas about Wen Jiabao" (This) is the testimony of a person who knows the situation at the time.'

 'At a press conference in March 2012 for domestic and foreign journalists, Wen Jiabao was clearly criticising Bo Xilai before his fall.
 The scandal of Wen Jiabao's family was the existence of a total of as much as 27 billion dollars (roughly 290 billion yen) of unclear amassed assets.
 At the time, (this) was widely disseminated through China's version of LINE, WeChat.
 In fact, there are examples of people believed to have received instructions from Zhou Yongkang going outside of Mainland China and spreading information.
-As a result, the image of being "a Premier close to the people" fell to the ground at once'
+As a result, the image of being "a Premier close to the people" fell to the ground at once.'

 The final sentence indicates the result of this campaign: Wen Jiabao's reputation was instantly ruined.
-The content of the reputation was as "a Premier close to the people", expressed with an adnominal clause using という to yū.

 '(This) is truly a war of information.
-Separate from truth or falsity, the dissemination of the wealth-amassing scandal itself was political material on which life was staked'
+Separate from truth or falsity, the dissemination of the wealth-amassing scandal itself was political material on which life was staked.'

 Both sentences use nouns followed by the verb 'to be' (である de aru 'is' and だった datta 'was').
 Both sentences are presented in a forceful fashion.

 'Information was skewed.
-There was no record concerning Zhou Yongkang.
+There is nothing referring to Zhou Yongkang.
 There was also no information relating to the relatives of the former national chairman, Jiang Zemin, who was his backer.
-Even though the relatives of many Chinese leaders are largely amassing similar wealth'
+Even though the relatives of many Chinese leaders are largely amassing similar wealth.'